How Microsoft Teams Impacts Copilot More Than You Think

 When clarity exists, AI rewards it.
 These principles mirror best practices outlined in Microsoft Teams Consulting & Governance.

-Teams Readiness Is Copilot Readiness
+Teams Readiness Is Part of Copilot Readiness

 The Bottom Line